-Leading the way: how local authorities can meet the challenge of climate change Local Government Association 2005 a sustainable energy future, adapted to the effects of climate change; and set out the steps, building on existing good practice, which local government can take to achieve it.
+Leading the way: how local authorities can meet the challenge of climate change Local Government Association 2005 Political leaders are united about the urgency and importance of climate change.
+Local government has a key role to play in this agenda.
+We offer a vision of 'Any town 2025', a sustainable energy future, adapted to the effects of climate change; and set out the steps, building on existing good practice, which local government can take to achieve it.
 Working towards this future can lead to multiple benefits for local authorities and their communities: improvements in health, community cohesion, social inclusion and quality of life.
 It does not rely on any technological breakthroughs.